gofr-dev/gofr/docs/advanced-guide/handling-data-migrations/page.md

 # Handling Data Migrations

-Suppose you manually make changes to your database, and now it's your responsibility to inform other developers to execute them.
-Additionally, you need to keep track of which changes should be applied to production machines in the next deployment.
+Suppose a developer manually make changes to the database, and now it's the responsibility to inform other developers to execute them.
+Additionally, the developer need to keep track of which changes should be applied to production machines in the next deployment.
-Gofr supports data migrations for MySQL, Postgres and Redis which allows to alter the state of a database, be it adding a new column to existing table or modifying the data type of existing column or adding constraints to an existing table, setting and removing keys etc.
+Gofr supports data migrations for MySQL, Postgres and Redis and PubSub which allows to alter the state of a database, be it adding a new column to existing table or modifying the data type of existing column or adding constraints to an existing table, setting and removing keys, creating topics etc.

 ## Usage

 ### Creating Migration Files

-It is recommended to maintain a migrations directory in your project root to enhance readability and maintainability.
+It is recommended to maintain a migrations directory in the project root to enhance readability and maintainability.

 **Migration file names**